CHOP exporting sends the number values in a CHOP channel to a Parameter of any operator.

 From the Parameter

-A parameter that is exported to will be highlighted in light blue.
+A parameter that is exported-to will be highlighted in green.
 Clicking on the parameter name to display the parameter’s expression will display the path to the CHOP channel that is overriding the parameter.
 Alternatively you can right-click on the parameter's name and the pop-up menu will display an option to Jump to Export CHOP.
 Selecting this will take you directly to the CHOP the data is exported from.

 From the CHOP